Skip to main content

 What’s Covered:

 What is UPenn known for?
 For starters, it’s an Ivy League school that was founded in 1740 by Benjamin Franklin (who also served as the college’s president).
-The school ranks consistently in the top 10 universities in the country, and its rigorous admissions reflects this.
+The school consistently ranks among the top ten universities in the country, and its rigorous admissions process reflects this.

 Here are the unique aspects of UPenn and what it takes to get in.